 2020-21 TARGET 2020-21 RESULT: MET All decisions are made within the statutory timeframes, supported by scientific risk analysis.
 100% of licensed dealings were made within statutory timeframes, with all decisions based on sound scientific analysis.
-Continue to monitor regulated dealings with GMOs to ensure compliance with gene technology legislation.
+GMOs to ensure compliance with gene technology legislation.
 Regulated dealings with GMOs were monitored through a combination of onsite visits and desktop audits.
 No adverse effect on human health or environment from authorised GMOs.
 There were no reports of adverse effects on human health or the environment from authorised GMOs.